What is the MoSCoW method?

 Advantages of the MoSCoW method

-Criticism for the MoSCoW method
+Criticism of the MoSCoW method

 - There is uncertainty surrounding will-not-have requirements and whether they are left out of the release or the entire project.